VoremShashank/SimpleResume/README.md

 # SimpleResume
-Done this simple resume using HTML, CSS, JS
+Done this simple resume using HTML, CSS